 Most of our limiting beliefs go back to early childhood, as during the first six years of our lives, our brain operates in lower frequency states: delta (1 – 3 Hz, 0 to 24 moths) and theta (4 – 7 Hz, from 24 months to age of six).
 In these brain wave states, our brain is very receptive to any ‘programming’ and information from our external environment.
 That helped us to learn all the skills we need to ‘master’ in our early childhood, such as talking, walking, eating on our own, social interaction rules… Everything that we were seeing, learning, experiencing, hearing, observing, and being exposed to in our early childhood was ‘encoded’ and ‘impressed’ upon our subconscious mind.
 That is the reason why most of our limiting beliefs go back to our early childhood, and why ‘digging’ into our early childhood experiences is part of many psychotherapy practices.

-limiting beliefs is multilayered
+reprogramming limiting beliefs

 If you have been struggling in any area of your life (assuming that you were putting in the conscious effort to obtain it or change it) chances are that there are limiting beliefs, fears, or unconscious desires that are contradicting your conscious goals, plans, and desires and sabotaging your success.